quinngroup/vaccine_misinformation/README.md

 The next 100 links are from a Google CSE search using the term "vaccines".

+The next 100 links are from a Google CSE search using the term "vaccine injury".

+The next 100 links are from a Google CSE search using the term "vaccine side effects".

+The next 100 links are from a Google CSE search using the term "vaccines for children".

+The next 100 links are from a Google CSE search using the term "vaccine benefits".

+The next 100 links are from a Google CSE search using the term "vaccine dangers".

+The next 100 links are from a Google CSE search using the term "vaccine herd immunity".

+The next 100 links are from a Google CSE search using the term "vaccine mercury".

+The next 100 links are from a Google CSE search using the term "vaccine research".

+The next 100 links are from a Google CSE search using the term "vaccine yes or no".

 After removing duplicate webpage links, we are left with 567 links for analysis.